 Cannabidiol (CBD) is clinically shown to be effectively absorbed through the skin, and CBD caused "significant improvements in pain" when applied topically in a 2020 clinical trial.

-All of the products recommended in this section are entirely free of ingredients that we consider to be unhealthy or unsafe.
+Both of the products recommended in this section are free of ingredients that we consider to be unhealthy.

-Real Customers Review Heal n Soothe
+Customers Rate Heal n Soothe

 Amazon is a better resource for honest customer reviews than a brand's website in our opinion.
 Heal n Soothe has been reviewed over 8,000 times on Amazon, with an average review rating of 3.9 out of 5 stars.